Agricultural Biopesticide Startup Earns $750K NSF Award

 The combination of a growing population and the creep of crop pathogens into new parts of the world due to climate change, is increasing the already urgent need to protect agriculture.
-Ascribe Bioscience, a Cornell-based startup and UNY I-Corps alumni, has won a $750,000 National Science Foundation (NSF) Small Business Innovation Research (SBIR) Phase II award to field test its unique pathogen-fighting technology.
+Ascribe Bioscience, a Cornell-based startup and UNY I-Corps and I-Corps Teams alumni, has won a $750,000 National Science Foundation (NSF) Small Business Innovation Research (SBIR) Phase II award to field test its unique pathogen-fighting technology.

 The company’s product, Phytalix, is a natural compound which soil-dwelling roundworms use to communicate with one another.
 Plants can sense these communication compounds to a degree, giving them some time to launch an immune response.
 “Basically, pathogens use these molecules to communicate and the plants are eavesdropping,” said Murli Manohar, co-founder and CTO of Ascribe Bioscience.